akshaykanani9500/Machine-Learning--Course-Labs/README.txt

 each lab folder contains mainly three types of folder
 1) Question pdf - ex: "lab -X <Topic name>"
 2) report file - contains all the outcomes of that perticular lab
-3) Code file - contains all the code(it may contains more tthan one file depending upon number of questions.)
+3) Code file - contains all the code(it may contains more than one file depending upon number of questions.)